A1y0sh4/The-Great-Unciv-Rework/README.md

 # Civ-Rework
-It's a simple mod that modifies cultures, making them more interesting and useful so far i improved: Byzantium, Celts, Netherland and Russia
+It's a simple mod that modifies cultures, making them more interesting and useful so far I improved: Byzantium, Celts, Germany, Netherlands and Russia This mod is translated in: russian, italian, french, spanish, corean and chinese